shoc71/README-wizard/README.md

-# Automobile-Creation-Operation
+# Anyone-Blog
 written by shoc71
-git

 ## Description
-A Command-Line Terminal based program that allows a user to either create a new vechile from scartch and/or modify the actions of the pre-existing vechile and store all the data.
-Re-runs for the vechiles are possible and previous data entred before will be safe.

-Program is written using Javascript and Typescript(5.4.5).
+Full-stack Blogging website for anonymous users to post their thoughts about they want to with a title and description, all saved on the localstorage (temp) to showoff as a working model and hopefully display more when a working server is implemented.

 ## Table of Contents
 - [Description](#description)